Aameshk-Khan/Taleemabad_CERP/README.md

 <em>Figure 9: % Difference in Scores between Treatment and Control Students at Baseline and Endline using MELQO</em>
 </p>

 At baseline, the percentage difference between treatment and control students for pre-literacy is 3.13% which is statistically significant at the 5% level.
 At endline, the percentage difference between treatment and control students for pre-literacy is 3.25% which is statistically significant at the 5% level.
-Expressed in standard deviations, treatment students are .15 standard deviations above control students for pre-literacy at endline.
+Expressed in standard deviations, treatment students are .15 standard deviations above control students for pre-literacy at endline. {: style="text-align: justify"}

 At baseline, the percentage difference between treatment and control students for pre-numeracy is 3.06% which is statistically significant at the 5% level.
 At endline, the percentage difference between treatment and control students for pre-numeracy is 3.79% which is statistically significant at the 5% level.
-Expressed in standard deviations, treatment students are .14 standard deviations above control students for pre-numeracy at endline.
+Expressed in standard deviations, treatment students are .14 standard deviations above control students for pre-numeracy at endline. {: style="text-align: justify"}

 At baseline, the percentage difference between treatment and control students for motor skills is -4.51% which is statistically significant at the 5% level.
 At endline, the percentage difference between treatment and control students for motor skills is 8.27% which is statistically significant at the 5% level.
-Expressed in standard deviations, treatment students are .3 standard deviations above control students for motor skills at endline.
+Expressed in standard deviations, treatment students are .3 standard deviations above control students for motor skills at endline. {: style="text-align: justify"}

-To summarize, for MELQO, the treatment schools performed better than control schools at endline for Pre-Literacy, Pre-Numeracy and Motor Skills.
+To summarize, for MELQO, the treatment schools performed better than control schools at endline for Pre-Literacy, Pre-Numeracy and Motor Skills. {: style="text-align: justify"}

 ### Appendix B: Top Performing Schools

 Table 4 identifies the top 20% best performing consistent schools in the treatment group for each subject of the ASER and MELQO instruments.
 For each subject of ASER and MELQO instruments independently, the difference in mean scores at endline compared to baseline was calculated for each school and the top 20% of schools which had the highest difference in means were picked.
 Subsequently, the number of times each school appeared in the top 20% best performing school was counted.
-Notably, out of the 21 consistent treatment schools, SRM School, DOA 12 and My School most often appeared in the top 20% best performing schools.
+Notably, out of the 21 consistent treatment schools, SRM School, DOA 12 and My School most often appeared in the top 20% best performing schools. {: style="text-align: justify"}

 <p align="center">
     <img src="/Code/top performing schools.png" alt="tab1" width="630"/>